krimdomu/buttertoast/README.md

 On every host runs a HAProxy which is configured by Buttertoast.
 The HAProxy replaces the docker proxy.
 It makes the containers available to other hosts in the network.
 It is used only in *TCP proxy* mode.

-### Buttertoast
+### Butter

-Buttertoast is the scheduler itself.
+Butter is the scheduler itself.
 It manages the lifecycle of a container.
 (Start, Stop, ...).

 ### Marmelade